Westphalian language: Personal pronouns

+In the very south of the East Westphalian language area, the original gerund of the West Germanic languages has been formally preserved.

+Nouns

+East Westphalian and South Westphalian dialects have also preserved the so-called dative-e, adding a final -e to masculine and neuter nouns in the dative case, while Münsterländisch does not preserve it.

 Status

 German Westphalian is currently spoken mostly by elderly people.
 The majority of the inhabitants of Westphalia proper speak (regionally coloured) standard German.
 This accent, however, does not stand out as much as for example Bavarian, because Westphalia is closer to the Hanover region, whose speech variety is generally considered to be standard modern German.

 The Low Saxon dialects in the bordering Twente and Achterhoek regions in the east of the Netherlands are traditionally classified as Westphalian dialects, albeit with some notable traits from Standard Dutch.
-A 2005 study showed 62% of the population of Twente spoke the language daily, and efforts are made to insert the language into the local school curriculum.
+A 2005 study showed 62% of the population of Twente spoke the language at home or together with Dutch, and efforts are made to insert the language into the local school curriculum.

 One of the reasons for the diminishing use of Westphalian in Germany is the rigorous enforcement of German-only policies in traditionally Low German-speaking areas during the 18th century.
 Westphalian, and Low German in general, unlike many of the High German dialects, were too distant from standard German to be considered dialects and were therefore not tolerated and efforts were made to ban them.
 In an extreme case, Hannover and its hinterland were forced to adopt rather unnaturally a form of German based on the written standard.

 Westphalian was spoken in Kruppwerke up to the 19th century.

 Nevertheless, the Westphalian regiolect of Standard High German includes some words that originate from the dying Westphalian dialects, which are otherwise unintelligible for other German speakers from outside Westphalia.
 Examples include Pölter [ˈpœltɐ] "pyjamas/pajamas", Plörre [ˈplœʁə] "dirty liquid", and Mötke [ˈmœtkə] "mud, dirt".